 But then something happens in your life and you hope that person will reciprocate by listening to you in return but suddenly you find that they aren’t prepared to listen at all.

-Either that or they listen to you briefly then change the topic back on to themselves and their problems.
+Either that or they listen to you briefly and then change the topic back to themselves and their problems.

 This is where journaling can help.
 Journaling can be powerful.
 Getting all of your thoughts and feelings in writing can be therapeutic.
 If possible, go old school and use a pen and paper.
 The physical aspect of writing can be very calming.

 Looking for a guided journal where you can express yourself?
 Try the Start Where You Are: A Journal for Self-Exploration or Present, Not Perfect.